 Sukhumvit is one of Bangkok’s most exclusive areas with high-rise buildings, fancy apartments, luxury hotels, restaurants, bars, and clubs.
 The shopping starts on the street with endless stalls of souvenirs, accessories, clothes, etc., and continues into huge shopping centers such as Terminal 21, Emporium, and EmQuartier.

 Terminal 21 is one of the most popular shopping centers in all of Bangkok with 600 shops spread over nine floors.
 Each floor has a theme based on world-famous streets in cities such as Paris, Rome, London, Tokyo, and San Francisco.
-The basement floor has a Caribbean theme decorated with a beach and a gourmet market which attracts lots of people.
+The basement floor has a Caribbean theme and a gourmet market which attracts lots of people.

 The residential area of Ekamai boasts some of the best second-hand and vintage shopping in Bangkok like (un) FASHION Vintage and Again & Again — both a short tuk-tuk drive away from Ekamai BTS Station.